rogerthat123/so_long/README.md

-# so\_long
+# SO\_LONG

 ![image](https://github.com/user-attachments/assets/595b451d-bf23-4228-be83-bf84fbd61afe)

-so\_long is a 2D game built using the MiniLibX graphics library.
+So\_long is a 2D game built using the MiniLibX graphics library.
 This project is part of the 42 School curriculum and aims to reinforce fundamental C programming concepts, including memory management, file handling, and event-driven programming.

 ## Table of Contents